kbeske/5D-class-website/README.txt

 This is a website I wrote for my 5D fundamentals class about the design of scissors.
 Vanilla HTML and CSS required.

 https://kbeske.github.io/5D-class-website/

+The most fun portion, the assignment was ripoff of a google doodle: https://kbeske.github.io/5D-class-website/doodle.html